Board of Directors and Governance

 Dr. Lewis-Hall is a Distinguished Fellow of the American Psychiatric Association and the Faculty of Pharmaceutical Medicine of the Royal College of Physicians of the United Kingdom.
 She is a frequent speaker on issues such as improving patient safety and health outcomes, reducing stigma and health care disparities, women’s health, public health, corporate leadership, and diversity.
 Dr. Lewis-Hall is an accomplished developer of consumer education and medical outreach programs, including national television and radio shows such as segments on Dr. Phil, The Doctors, THE REAL, TEDMed, The Urban Health Report, and multiple online sites.

-Professor, President and CEO Emeritus, and Honorary Fellow, The Jackson Laboratory
+Professor, President Emeritus, and Honorary Fellow, The Jackson Laboratory

 Dr. Edison Liu is Professor, President Emeritus, and Honorary Fellow of The Jackson Laboratory (JAX), an independent, not-for-profit organization focusing on mammalian genetics research, in order to advance human health.
 Between 2012 and 2021, he led JAX through a growth phase that doubled revenues and staff, quintupled the endowment, and expanded JAX’s footprint throughout the US and in Asia.
 Previously, Dr. Liu was the founding Executive Director of the Genome Institute of Singapore that established Singapore as a key player in functional genomics.
 At that time, he was also Chairman of the Health Sciences Authority, which is Singapore’s equivalent of the FDA, and the President of the Human Genome Organization (HUGO).
 Prior to moving to Singapore in 2001, Dr. Liu was the scientific director of the National Cancer Institute’s then Division of Clinical Sciences in Bethesda, Maryland.
 Dr. Liu’s research is focused on the functional genomics of human cancers, particularly breast cancer, uncovering new oncogenes and deciphering the dynamics of gene regulation on a genomic scale.
 He has authored over 320 scientific papers and reviews and co-authored two books.
 In his spare time, he pursues jazz piano and composition and writes for the lay public on science, medicine, and society.